Donald Wade, Baron Wade: Peerage

 Wade did lose his seat to Labour, but only by 1,280 votes; he was praised for a strong electoral performance and asked by the Liberals to stand again.
 However, Wade instead accepted a Life Peerage on a Liberal nomination, and on 28 December 1964 was created Baron Wade, of Huddersfield in the West Riding of York.
 He served as Deputy Liberal Whip in the House of Lords from 1965 to 1967 and was President of the Liberal Party for the year 1967–68.
 He was a Deputy Lieutenant of the West Riding from 1967.

 With his time freed up, Wade became Chairman of the Yorkshire Committee for Community Relations, which dealt with race relations.
 In 1968 he was nominated for election as an Alderman of Leeds City Council but the other parties declined to support him.
 In the House of Lords he used his freedom to promote legislation on subjects which interested him: in 1969 he introduced a Bill to introduce local ombudsmen.

 Human rights

 In the 1970s Wade launched a campaign to make the European Convention on Human Rights part of United Kingdom law.
 He introduced a Bill to this effect in several sessions; in 1977, a Conservative motion to refer it to a Select Committee succeeded.
 The Committee was split down the middle, but the full House endorsed the principle by 56 votes to 30 in November 1978.
 He kept up the campaign after Margaret Thatcher became Prime Minister, but she refused to initiate talks.
-In 1978 Wade urged Jeremy Thorpe to stand down after Thorpe was charged with conspiracy to murder.
+In 1978 Wade urged Liberal leader Jeremy Thorpe to stand down after Thorpe was charged with conspiracy to murder.